Generalized Mercer Kernels and Reproducing Kernel Banach Spaces: Background of Support Vector Machines

-Here the offset term $b$ has neither a known theoretical nor an empirical advantage for the nonlinear feature map (more details may be found in \cite[Chapter 11]{SteinwartChristmann2008}).
-We also hope that the feature map $F$ satisfies $\left(f,F(\vx)\right)_{\Hilbert}=f(\vx)$, or more precisely, $F(\vx)$ can be viewed as the identical element of the point evaluation function $\delta_{\vx}$.
+Since the offset term $b$ of the hyperplane has neither a known theoretical nor an empirical advantage for the nonlinear feature map, the offset term $b$ is absorbed by the function $f$ (more details may be found in \cite[Chapter 11]{SteinwartChristmann2008}).
+We also hope that the feature map $F$ satisfies $\left(f,F(\vx)\right)_{\Hilbert}=f(\vx)$, or more precisely, $F(\vx)$ can be viewed as the identical element of the point evaluation functional $\delta_{\vx}$.
 Combining this with $\Hilbert'\cong\Hilbert$, we have that $\delta_{\vx}\in\Hilbert'$.
 Moreover, if we let